rust-lang/rust-forge/triage-procedure.md

      * “What’s next?” — What we are waiting on to implement and stabilise the RFC.
      * “Last Update” — The last time this card has been triaged.
-2. For each card that you choose to triage.
+2. For each card that you choose to triage:
 3. Visit the respective tracking issue, and any related issues that the tracking issue is recently mentioned in.
 4. If the “What’s next?” on the card does not match what you think the current state is, update it with the new information.
 5. If the implementation of an RFC has changed since the last update, move it to the relevant column.
-     1. If there are PRs merged that implement the RFC the card would move to “Implemented”.
+     * If there are PRs merged that implement the RFC the card would move to “Implemented”.
-     2. If there are only open PRs or the PRs don’t implement the full RFC the card would be moved to “Implementation in progress”.
+     * If there are only open PRs or the PRs don’t implement the full RFC the card would be moved to “Implementation in progress”.
-     3. If there has been a decision to deprecate the RFC, move that to the “Deprecated” column.
+     * If there has been a decision to deprecate the RFC, move that to the “Deprecated” column.
-6. If there have been no meaningful changes to the RFC within 21 days you need to ping someone for an update on the status of the PR.
+6. If there have been no meaningful changes to the RFC within 21 days, ping someone for an update on the status of the feature.
-     * If there have been PRs implementing the RFC, ping the author.
+     * If there have been PRs implementing the RFC, ping the author(s).
-     * If author has not responded within a week, or there are no relevant PRs.
-       You should ping the relevant team.
+     * If author has not responded within a week, or there are no relevant PRs, ping the relevant team.
-     * If there iss no clear choice for the team that should be doing the implementation, ping the team and/or individual(s) responsible for the RFC.
+     * If there is no clear choice for the team that should be doing the implementation, ping the team and/or individual(s) responsible for the RFC.
 7. Update the date on the “Last update” and move that to the bottom of